By Cindy Fang, MD

 Peer Reviewed

 The age-old question that every one of us has been asked at least once: Are you a cat or a dog person?
-The answer is subjective, …
+The answer is …

 By Nathan King